aaminu/OCR/README.md

 Two simple modules leveraging on Azure Cognitive Service using Compter Vision API.

-Written in Python3.
+Compatible with Python 3.6+ and above

 The modules are:
 1. OCR - Performs text recognition on images, files by calling on the "vision/v2.0/ocr"
 2. Analyze - Performs imagee analysis and returns caption and words associated to picture